bayersglassey/bagblog/entries/2025/jul/algebra_of_chess.md

     .

-Now let's express that move with our chess algebra, using a new operator, `->`, which says that one board fragment can be changed into another:
+Now let's express that move with our chess algebra, using a new operator, `->`, which says that one board fragment can be replaced with another.
+We're going to call this a "rule":

+    The rule "♙ + u. can be replaced with . + u♙":

     ♙ + u. -> . + u♙